-After a diagnosis of cancer, it’s important to find credible information and support.
+After a cancer diagnosis, it’s important to find credible information and support.
 With rare types of cancer, sometimes finding resources can be difficult.
-Cancer.Net provides comprehensive information about several types of rare cancers, in addition to more common types.
+Cancer.Net provides comprehensive information about several types of rare cancers, in addition to more common types of cancer.

 On Cancer.Net, you can find the following resources for rare cancers:

-- Information about support groups and how to find one that is the right fit for you
+Information about support groups and how to find one that is a good fit for you

 Additional educational and support resources are listed below.
-The links below will take you outside of Cancer.Net.
+These links will take you outside of Cancer.Net.

 National Organization for Rare Disorders (NORD)

 Social media: NORD on Facebook (www.facebook.com/NationalOrganizationforRareDisorders) and Twitter (twitter.com/rarediseases)